-When the situation necessitates the Detroit Mercy Department of Public Safety will make a notification to the Detroit Fire Department for a response.
-Each department augments the other within its jurisdictions during mutual incidents and investigations.
-Detroit Mercy officers attend regular meetings with local law enforcement agencies to exchange ideas and problems, which may be of concern to the University community.
+When the situation necessitates the Detroit Mercy Department of Public Safety will make notification to the Detroit Fire Department for response.
+Each department augments the other within their jurisdictions during mutual incidents and investigations.
+Detroit Mercy officers attend regular meetings with local law enforcement agencies to exchange ideas and problems, which may be of concern for the University community.